🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 At its core, shadow work journaling is not about fixing yourself.

-If you’re new to this practice, you can explore our full shadow work guide here.
+If you're new to this practice and want to understand the foundations of shadow work before diving deeper, you can explore our full shadow work guide here.

 🌙 How Shadow Work Journaling Helps You Heal